Research at NPC

 I have been a research GP for nearly 20 years, initially at my former practice in Whitley Bay but more recently across all our NPC practices.
 I am also employed by the Regional Research Delivery Network as a regional research engagement lead.

-Samantha Hamilton, research nurse
+Samantha Hamilton, Research Nurse

 Since moving into primary care as a practice nurse in 2019, I’ve worked as NPC’s research nurse across multiple sites.
 Our small team manages several studies simultaneously, and I’m involved from the outset.